dfinity/sol-rpc-canister/examples/basic_solana/README.md

 - `dfx start --clean --background` starts a local instance of the ICP blockchain.
 - `dfx deploy` deploys a wallet canister as well as a SOL RPC canister, both locally.
 The wallet canister interacts with the Solana Devnet via the local SOL RPC canister.
-- `./provision.sh` provisions dummy API keys for the JSON-RPC providers.
-This is because the locally deployed instance of the SOL RPC canister is configured to make RPC requests to the public RPC endpoint offered by the Solana foundation (see [here](https://solana.com/docs/references/clusters)) instead of via the RPC providers that the SOL RPC canister deployed on Mainnet is configured to use.

 **NOTE:** If running this example locally, you will need to skip the `--ic` flag in all subsequent `dfx` commands.